Heymalhar/JTP-TECHNICAL-PROJECT-FINAL/README.md

    - Download the repository as a `.zip` file and extract it.

 2. **requirements.txt**
    - Make sure you have installed all the python dependencies mentioned in the file 'requirements.txt'.
+You can use the command given below for the same.
+     ```
+     pip install -r requirements.txt
+     ```

 3. **Create a `.env` File**
    - In the root (parent) directory of the project, create a file named `.env`.